peteroupc/peteroupc.github.io/colorgen.md

 Note that for best results, this technique needs to be carried out with [_linearized RGB colors_](#Linearized_and_Companded_RGB).

 **[Color quantization](https://en.wikipedia.org/wiki/Color_quantization).** In this more complicated technique, the collection of colors is reduced to a small set of colors (for example, ten to twenty).
 The quantization algorithm is too complicated to discuss in the document.
-Again, for best results, color quantization needs to be carried out with [_linearized RGB colors_](#Linearized_and_Companded_RGB).
+Again, for best results, color quantization needs to be carried out with [_linearized RGB_ colors](#Linearized_and_Companded_RGB).

 **Histogram binning.** To find the dominant colors using this technique (which is independent of color model):